searchlight/icinga-operator/docs/hostfacts.md

 Hostfacts supports various types of authentication mechanism.
 Write the `hostfacts.service` accordingly.

 #### Hostfacts without authentication
-If you are running Kubernetes cluster inside a private network in AWS or GCP, you may ignore authentication and SSL.
+If you are running Kubernetes cluster inside a private network in AWS or GCP or just for testing in minikube, you may ignore authentication and SSL.
 In that case, use a `hostfacts.service` file like below:

 ```ini
 [Unit]